rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/mixed-basic-operations.md

 To limit the differences as defined by the Minimum Difference and Maximum Difference options, select the check box for the Apply Limits option in the options pane.

+!!! note
-NOTE: In some cases, this option may override the setting for the Subtrahend to ensure no subtraction question has a difference outside the desired limits.
+    In some cases, this option may override the setting for the Subtrahend to ensure no subtraction question has a difference outside the desired limits.

 Set the minimum difference